Stata

 Many users often ask, “What kind of machine should I purchase to make Stata run most effectively?”
 That is a very general question, and the answer really depends on many different things.

-Stata prefers to load the entire dataset that it is using into physical RAM memory.
-This is handled by the operating system, and some OS's are better at memory management than others.
+Stata prefers to load the entire dataset that it is using into physical RAM.
+This is handled by the operating system, and some OS’s are better at memory management than others.
 If the operating system cannot allocate enough memory to load the dataset into contiguous blocks of physical RAM, it may swap some of this memory space to the hard disk.
 This will slow Stata's operations down tremendously, so it is important to have enough memory installed on the machine to allow the entire dataset and any operating system overhead resources to be allocated to physical RAM.
-The type of processor and OS can affect memory allocation, depending on whether the CPU is 32 or 64-bit, but this can be a subject unto itself.
-We recommend that, if you are currently using or plan on using datasets in the neighborhood of 1.5 gigabytes or larger, you consider implementing a 64-bit processor.
-There are Windows versions and several Unix distributions supporting 64-bit processors, and there are 64-bit ports of Stata for Windows and Unix that can overcome the theoretical 2-GB memory limitation.
+The type of processor and OS can affect memory allocation, depending on whether the operating system is 32 or 64-bit, but this can be a subject unto itself.
+We recommend that, if you are currently using or plan on using datasets in the neighborhood of 1 gigabyte or larger, you consider implementing a 64-bit processor and operating system.
+There are Windows versions, Mac versions, and several Unix distributions supporting 64-bit processors, and there are 64-bit versions of Stata for Windows, Mac, and Unix that can overcome the theoretical 2-GB memory limitation of 32-bit computers.

 Now on to CPU clock speeds—Stata will show a near linear performance change with relative CPU clock differences.
 There will be some differences depending on the type of analysis being performed, the size of the processor’s on-chip cache, etc., but these are relatively minor overall.
 Many of these differences also depend on how well the operating system handles system calls and polling for multitasking events.